Apply to DTS

 For the full application, the following credentials must be submitted:

 - Church reference.
 In your application you will be asked to provide the name and email address of a church official who can confirm your membership or regular participation in good standing.
 (Note: This is in addition to the reference from a pastor.)

 - Official transcripts from all colleges and universities attended.
 This includes work beyond the bachelor’s level.
 Transcripts are not required for schools where less than 12 hours were taken.
 Final approval for admission is contingent on receiving an official transcript verifying conferral of the qualifying degree.
-An official transcript is one issued by the college, sealed in an envelope, signed across the envelope and sealed by the school's registrar.
-We also accept official electronic transcripts that are sent directly from the institution.
-Unfortunately, we are not able to accept faxed transcripts as official.
-(This does not apply to DMin applicants.)
+We accept two types of official transcripts: (1) paper copies sent by the school’s registrar in a sealed envelope; and (2) electronic copies sent directly by the institution.
+We are not able to accept faxed transcripts as official.

 - Demonstration of English proficiency.
 Applicants for whom English is not their native or birth language must submit scores for the TOEFL.
 View more information about this requirement.